-A consistent finding in pulmonary rehabilitation research has been an improvement in patients’ health-related quality of life.
-Enhancing quality of life is a central aim of pulmonary rehabilitation programs and is highly valued by patients.
+A consistent finding in PR research has been an improvement in patients’ health-related quality of life.
+Enhancing quality of life is a central aim of PR programs and is highly valued by patients.

-A measure of health-related quality of life should be included in the evaluation of a pulmonary rehabilitation program.
+A measure of health-related quality of life should be included in the evaluation of a PR program.

 Health-related quality of life can be measured with disease-specific or generic measures.
-Each form of assessment has its advantages and disadvantages, and there are many examples of each.
 Due to their widespread and thorough validation, the following questionnaires are recommended:

 - Chronic Respiratory Disease Questionnaire (CRDQ or CRQ) – disease specific.